FerretDB/FerretDB/website/blog/2024-11-27-run-mongodb-commands-ferretdb-scalegrid-for-postgresql.md

 ]
 ```

-Next, you can update the collection to include an additional landmark for "Kyoto".
+Next, update the collection to include an additional landmark for "Kyoto".
 Here, you'll search for cities named "Kyoto" and push an element into the landmark array.

 ```js